ojadeyemi/USPORT-BBALL-DATA-ANALYSIS/README.md

-## USPorts Basketball Team Data Web Scraping Project
+## USports Basketball Team Data Web Scraping Project
 This project focuses on web scraping data related to USports basketball teams using Python.
 The collected data is cleaned and organized into data frames stored in an SQLite database(optional) and then analyzed.

 ### Project Overview